 - 1/3 cup extra virgin olive oil + more as needed

 - 1 large lime or lemon - juiced (or 2 tbsp red wine vinegar)

 - 1/2 tsp sea salt + more to taste

 - 1/2 chile pepper or a pinch of red pepper flakes (optional)

-Adjust seasonings to your taste, by adding more sea salt, extra lime juice and red pepper flakes.
+- Adjust seasonings to your taste, by adding more sea salt, extra lime or lemon juice and red pepper flakes.

 - Traditional Argentinian - this classic recipe is made of parsley + fresh oregano, olive oil, garlic and apple cider or red wine vinegar.

 - Italian - a basil + parsley chimichurri heavy on the garlic and brightened up with freshly squeezed lemon juice.
 Add some spice with a pinch of red pepper flakes if desired. ( 2 cups basil + 1 bunch parsley + 4 garlic cloves + 1 lemon + 1/3 cup olive oil).

 - Mexican - it's a mix of cilantro + parsley + a juicy lime with an added jalapeno chile pepper for heat.

 I love chimichurri sauce on cold seafood salads; ie cooked shrimp or scallops.
 Instead of parsley or cilantro, though, I use a blenderful of baby arugula leaves minus the chili flakes.
 The light peppery flavor of arugula give the sauce a tangy tingle without the heat of chili’s.
 Tender palates live in our home …